-When partition granules are used for parallel access to a table or index, you should use a relatively large number of partitions (ideally, three times the DOP), so that Oracle can effectively balance work across the query server processes.
+When partition granules are used for parallel access to a table or index, you should use a relatively large number of partitions (ideally, three times the DOP), so that Oracle Database can effectively balance work across the query server processes.

-Partition granules are the basic unit of parallel index range scans, joins between two equipartitioned tables where the query optimizer has chosen to use partition-wise joins, and of parallel operations that modify multiple partitions of a partitioned index such as parallel creation of partitioned indexes.
+Partition granules are the basic unit of parallel index range scans, joins between two equipartitioned tables where the query optimizer has chosen to use partition-wise joins, and of parallel operations that modify multiple partitions of a partitioned object.
 These operations include parallel creation of partitioned indexes, and parallel creation of partitioned tables.